pat-alt/julia-hpc-for-dummies/README.md

 #### Self-install

 As an alternative to using the software stack, you may want to install Julia from scratch.
 This makes managing your personalized Julia installation almost as easy as on you own device.

+> [!WARNING]
+> If you use this option, you must ensure that OpenBLAS calls only 1 thread (see above).

 This can be done as follows:

 1. Follow the instructions in docs for linking scratch spaces to home: https://doc.dhpc.tudelft.nl/delftblue/howtos/Julia-with-MPI/#installing-mpi-package
 2. Install `juliaup` as follows: `curl -fsSL https://install.julialang.org | sh`.